Juan321654/stool-tracker/README.md

 Airtable will handle the comments and user inputs

 ## MVP
+display comments
-display comments, change between home and user input, and allow the user to enter the info of the stool.
+change between home and user input,
+And allow the user to enter the info of the stool.

 ## Post-MVP
 try to make it look modern or better with css styling